Alvernon Park

 Alvernon/5th St. Crime Coalition Meeting

-DATE: Wednesday November 20, 2024 TIME: 6 PM – 1 Week Early
+DATE: Wednesday January 22, 2025 TIME: 6 PM

 LOCATION: Ward 6 Office, 3202 E. 1st St.

-ZOOM – for link email phnaemail@gmail.com
+ZOOM – for link, email phnaemail@gmail.com

 Residents of neighborhoods in and around the area of Fifth and Alvernon, including Peter Howell, Miramonte, El Encanto, El Conquistador, Highland Vista, Swan Way Park, and Midway Village, seek to work with Ward VI, TPD, businesses, churches, and nearby neighborhoods to recognize, report, and prevent criminal activity in our neighborhoods.
 Speak directly with police officers.
 Hear what actions the police have taken and what criminal activity there has been in the past month in our neighborhoods.